-This course, to be taught every semester, will enroll students who have satisfactorily completed at least one semester of technical production in THTR 339 Advanced Production Techniques, and who have excelled in an upper-division design course (THTR 332 Advanced Scene Design, THTR 333 Advanced Costume Design, THTR 335 Advanced Lighting Design, or THTR 337 Advanced Sound Design).
+This course, to be taught every semester, will enroll students who have satisfactorily completed at least one semester of technical production in THTR 339 Advanced Production Techniques, and who have excelled in an upper-division design course (THTR 332 Advanced Scene Design, THTR 336 Advanced Costume Design, THTR 335 Advanced Lighting Design, or THTR 337 Advanced Sound Design).
 Because these pre-requisites are all at the 300-level, this course must therefore be offered at the 400 level to be clear in both its expectations and progression.
-Students who have not yet met these requirements or are enrolled concurrently in an Advanced Design course, but show promise, may be allowed to take the course with instructor permission.